ATRI2107/COLOR-GAME-PROJECT/README.md

 # color-game-project

-This is for the webinar.
+This is for the webinar. using GUI.